TOMToolkit/tom_base/README-dev.md

 | Tagged      | Push to PyPi | Push to PyPi | No effect          |
 | Not tagged  | No effect    | No effect    | No effect          |

-Tagged branches must follow the following [semantic versioning syntax](https://semver.org/):
+Tagged branches must follow the [semantic versioning syntax](https://semver.org/).
+Tagged versions will not be deployed unless they match the validation regex.
+The version format is as follows:

 |   | Development   | Master |
 |---|---------------|--------|